TheHaterNoob/MiniWindowsReal/README.md

 # Mini Windows

- Game made for Programming II class
+Project made for Programming II class

 Project Made in Java.
 Most applications are made using JInternalFrame